Cookie Consent

 #4 Remedies

-This section details what the warrantor will do if the product or service fails to meet the promised standards.
-Common remedies include repair, replacement, refund, or, in some cases, a credit towards a future purchase.
+This section details what the warrantor will do if the service or product fails to meet the promised standards.
+Common remedies include repair, swapping, refund, or, in some cases, a credit towards a future purchase.
 The warranty should be clear about which remedy applies in which situation.

 #5 Procedure for making a claim